The Best Coffee Shops In Osaka You Shouldn’t Miss

 Cafe LA: A cool international hangout spot close to Dotonburi

-We came across Cafe LA on our first day out exploring the neighborhood, and it felt like the best little surprise to find this cozy underground cafe on a humid Japanese summer day.
+We came across Cafe LA on our first day out exploring the neighborhood, and it felt like the best discovery to find this cozy underground cafe on a humid Japanese summer day.

-The casual and welcoming cafe is at the bottom of a staircase, on a basement floor close to Dotonburi, making it the perfect spot to hide away from the heat and the crowds and cool down with an iced latte and a match of UNO—they have tons of cards and board games.
+You will find this casual and welcoming cafe at the bottom of a colorful staircase, on a basement floor close to Dotonburi.
+Making it the perfect spot to hide away from the heat— and the crowds—and cool down with an iced matcha and a round of UNO—they have tons of cards and board games.

 Address: Japan, 〒542-0086 Osaka, Chuo Ward, Nishishinsaibashi, 2 Chome−3−7 西井ビル 地下1階